Hexworks/hexworks-site/_tutorials/2019-03-21-how-to-make-a-roguelike-stationary-monsters.md

    one by hand
 3. We also add `FungusGrowth` which we created now

 > Wait, isn't shared mutable state is the quintessence of evil and ruin?
-In most cases yes, but here we *Amethyst* handles the updating of our entities so we're safe to tamper with state.
+In most cases yes, buthere we *Amethyst* handles the updating of our entities so we're safe to tamper with state.

 Now let's take a look at what we proudced!